spine-tools/Spine-Toolbox/docs/source/getting_started.rst

 -----------------------

-The central element in Spine Toolbox's interface is the *Design View*, where you can visualize and manipulate your project in a pictorial way.
+The central element in Spine Toolbox's interface is the *Design View*, which allows you to visualize and manipulate your project workflow.
-Alongside *Design View* there are a few 'dock widgets' that provide additional functionality:
+In addition to the *Design View* there are a few 'dock widgets' that provide additional functionality:

 * *Project* provides a more concise view of your project, including the *Items* that are currently in the project, grouped by category: Data Stores, Data Connections, Tools, Views, Importers, Exporters and Manipulators.
 * *Properties* provides an interface to interact with the currently selected project item.
-* *Event Log* shows relevant messages about every performed action.
+* *Event Log* shows relevant messages about user performed actions and the status of executions.
-* *Process Log* shows the output of executed Tools.
+* *Item Execution Log* shows the output of executed project items.
+* *Python console* provides an interface to interact with the Python programming language, and also allows Spine Toolbox to execute Python Tools.
 * *Julia console* provides an interface to interact with the Julia programming language, and also allows Spine Toolbox to execute Julia Tools.
-* *Python console* provides an interface to interact with the Python programming language, and also allows Spine Toolbox to execute Python Tools.
+* *Executions* shows a list of parallel executions available in the project.

-In addition to the Design view and the dock widgets, you have a *toolbar* with buttons for the most common tasks.
+In addition to the Design view and the dock widgets, the main window contains a *toolbar* split into two sections.
+The *Main* section contains the project items that you can drag-and-drop onto the Design View and the *Execute* section has buttons related to executing the project.

-.. tip:: You can drag-and-drop the Dock Widgets around the screen, customizing the interface at your will.
+.. tip:: You can drag-and-drop the dock widgets around the screen, customizing the interface at your will.
    Also, you can select which ones are shown/hidden using either the **View/Dock Widgets** menu, or the main menu toolbar's context menu.
    Spine Toolbox remembers your configuration between sessions.
 Selecting **Restore Dock Widgets** from the **View/Dock Widgets** menu restores the widgets back to their default location.

 .. tip:: Most elements in the Spine Toolbox's interface are equipped with *tool tips*.
-Leave your mouse cursor over an element (button, view, etc.) for a moment to make the tool tip appear.
+Leave your mouse cursor over an element (button, checkbox, list, etc.) for a moment to make the tool tip appear.

 Creating a Project
 ------------------